chen2007999/RandomChat/README.md

-# WebSocketApp
+# Dunno

-An anonymous photo sharing mobile app inspired by Rando.
+Dunno is an anonymous photo sharing mobile app inspired by Rando.